EricGebhart/bike-gear-calc/README.md

 _(fixie, hub-gear or deraileur-gear)._
 Defrecords might be a good choice for another refactor.

+There are specs for the input bike maps.
+The way to use this is to create an any-bike and fill it in how you like.
+Then coerce it to a :fixie :internal or :deraileur bike.

+Then hand it off to get the data.

+`(calc-gears (coerce-bike :fixie <your-any-bike>)`

+Will give you everything it can for a fixie.

 ### Data etc.

 The data namespace has maps for wheel size, crank lengths, standard